 The Savers Credit gives a special tax break to low- and moderate-income taxpayers who are saving for retirement.

-Formerly called the Retirement Savings Contributions Credit, the Savers Credit gives a special tax break to low- and moderate-income taxpayers who are saving for retirement.
+The Retirement Savings Contributions Credit, also known as the Savers Credit, gives a special tax break to low- and moderate-income taxpayers who are saving for retirement.
 This credit is in addition to the other tax benefits for saving in a retirement account.
 If you qualify, a Savers Credit can reduce or even eliminate your tax bill.

 Unfortunately, many eligible taxpayers don't take advantage of this break because they don't know about it.
 Indeed, a recent survey* shows that only 12% of American workers with annual household incomes of less than $50,000 are aware of the Savers Credit.

 How much could the Savers Credit cut from my tax bill?

 Depending on your adjusted gross income and tax filing status, you can claim the credit for 50%, 20% or 10% of the first $2,000 you contribute during the year to a retirement account.
 Therefore, the maximum credit amounts that can be claimed are $1,000, $400 or $200.

 - The biggest credit amount a married couple filing jointly can claim together is $2,000.

 - But, if you and/or your spouse took a taxable distribution from your retirement account during the two years prior to the due date for filing your return (including extensions), that distribution reduces the size of the Savers Credit available to you.